Inca Trail Altitude, Difficulty, and Weather

-- On the plus side, you'll have the trail mostly to yourself since few people are crazy enough to hike it in the rain.
+- On the plus side, you'll mostly have the trail since few people are crazy enough to hike it in the rain.

-- On the downside, the trail can be extremely slippery and dangerous, and you're likely to get wet and cold.
+- On the downside, the trail can be extremely slippery and dangerous, and you'll likely get wet and cold.